 Tools for supply-side policies

-Basically, supply-side policies seek to increase the quantity and quality of factors of production.
-Among the possible efforts is to increase labor productivity and encourage technological advances.
+Basically, supply-side policies seek to increase the quantity and quality of production factors.
+Possible efforts include increasing labor productivity and encouraging technological advances.

 - Privatization